laurensharwood/activity_maps/README.md

 ```activities.sh```  <b>is called by cron</b>-- which has lines to activate a virtual environment (venv) with necessary packages installed, then execute ```activities.py``` from that active venv.
 ```activities.py``` reads user input parameters from ```params.csv``` to:
 1. Download running and biking activities for <b>user input</b> number of days before today.
-2. If there are files to download, append files to archive posgreSQL database.
+2. If there are files to download, append files to archive <b>posgreSQL database</b>.
 3. If there are files to download, create maps.

 ### PostgreSQL setup: Do once